rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 volume so numbered when it is printed with more than one column to the page.
 If a publication contains sequences in more than one kind of numbering, record each sequence in its appropriate term as pages, leaves, or columns.
 5B1.3.
-Recording the “complete number” as stated above means recording the number on the last numbered page or leaf of each numbered sequence as the basic statement of extent, with any necessary additions according to succeeding rules, e.g., 5B3, for the addition of unnumbered pages or leaves.
+Recording the "complete number" as stated above means recording the number on the last numbered page or leaf of each numbered sequence as the basic statement of extent, with any necessary additions according to succeeding rules, e.g., 5B3, for the addition of unnumbered pages or leaves.
 Record arabic